FedericoPonzi/rust-ci/README.md

   * Replace `federicoponzi/rust-ci` with the name of your repo/image.
 * If you don't want to use the docker step, you can just safely remove it.

+> The place that need updated are marked with an "UPDATEME" comment!

 ### Then: